hazemelraffiee/hazemelraffiee/README.md

 ## Responsibilities:

-As one of the very first team members that joined the team, I assumed these set of responsiblities.
+As one of the very first team members that joined the team, I assumed these set of responsibilities.

 - Train many new-comers
 - Provide technical support for new and old team members